Guide·Jun 15, 2026·10 min read

-The credit decision engine category in 2026 splits into three buckets.
-Modern platforms (Floowed, Taktile, Provenir, GDS Link, Lentra) rebuilt decisioning around no-code policy editing and faster deployment.
+The credit decisioning software category in 2026, sold variously as a credit decisioning platform or a credit decision engine, splits into three buckets.
+Modern platforms (Floowed, Taktile, Provenir, GDS Link, Lentra) rebuilt decisioning around plain-English policy editing and faster deployment.
 Incumbents (FICO Platform, Experian PowerCurve, CRIF Strategy One) carry deep enterprise mindshare and 6 to 18 month deployment cycles.
 Scoring vendors (Zest AI, Scienaptic) extended into decisioning but stay anchored to US bureau data and specific verticals.
-Pick by buyer profile, geography, deployment time, and pricing transparency.
+This credit decision engine comparison sorts every credit decisioning platform and software option below by deployment time, pricing transparency, document handling, and buyer fit.
 Most lenders pick wrong because they confuse scoring with decisioning.

 What is a credit decision engine?